RobRendell/gTove/README.md

 ## Plans/TODO

-* Multi-device display can get distorted after a resize.
 * Seems that my phone and tablet don't agree about their physical dimensions... multi-device doesn't look good between them.
 Can connect to the same tabletop from illuminantgames and localhost, so I can at least debug what the display details sent through look like.